Hellebores: Beautiful Flowers of Late Winter and Spring

 Spring is by far my favourite time of year.
 The appearance of new leaves and flowers is always exciting.
 The spirit of renewal is strong and seems to accelerate as April approaches.
 One of the joys of late winter and spring is the sight of hellebore flowers in gardens and landscaped areas.

-Where I live, the winter landscape is dominated by muted colours, especially dull green and shades of brown and grey.
+Where I live, the winter landscape is dominated by muted colours, especially dull green, very pale yellow, and shades of brown and grey.
 The scene is sometimes quite bleak, especially when it rains.
 I often feel that colour has been drained from the landscape.
 Thankfully, the first signs of spring appear early in the year.
 In addition, some cultivated plants bloom in winter.
 The appearance of hellebore flowers indicates that the intense activities of spring will soon begin.

 Hellebores belong to the genus Helleborus.
 The genus name is said to have originated from two Ancient Greek words: helein or elein, which mean "to injure", and bora, which means "food".
 Many hellebores are poisonous when eaten.